 service-oriented architecture (SOA)

-Service-oriented architecture (SOA) is a software development model that allows services to communicate across different platforms and languages to form applications.
-In SOA, a service is a self-contained unit of software designed to complete a specific task.
-Service-oriented architecture allows various services to communicate using a loose coupling system to either pass data or coordinate an activity.
+Service-oriented architecture (SOA) is a software development model that makes services reusable and lets them communicate across different platforms and languages to form new applications.
+An SOA service is a self-contained unit of software designed to complete a specific task.
+Applications use SOA and simple interface standards to access services to form new applications.

-SOA benefits organizations by creating interoperability between apps and services.
-SOA will also ensure existing applications can be easily scaled, while simultaneously reducing costs related to the development of business service solutions.
+SOA creates interoperability between apps and services.
+It ensures existing applications can be easily scaled, while simultaneously reducing costs related to the development of business service solutions.

-- The business value is more important than the technical strategy.
+- Business value is more important than technical strategy.

-- The strategic goals are more important than benefits related to specific projects.
+- Strategic goals are more important than benefits related to specific projects.